 Those students who meet all of the admissions requirements will be notified to complete the application process with the required personal interview.
 The personal interview is utilized to assess each applicant in areas including professional goals, potential for success, judgment, integrity, study habits, interpersonal skills and communication skills required for the program year and for the profession.

-Personal interviews are required and are held at the UPMC Chautauqua Medical Laboratory Science Program.
-Interviews are available on weekdays and will be scheduled at the convenience of the applicant and the program.
-Travel to and from UPMC Chautauqua is the responsibility of the student.
+Personal interviews are required and are held in person at the UPMC Chautauqua Medical Laboratory Science Program or virtually.
+Interviews are available on weekdays and are scheduled in advance.
+Travel to and from UPMC Chautauqua or any personal electronic equipment necessary for the applicant to interview is the responsibility of the student.

-Students will be notified, by written letter, of their enrollment status Accepted, Alternate, Not accepted.
-Notification letters are mailed (and e-mailed if address is provided) at the beginning and middle of every month.
-Due to the nature of “rolling admissions,” a student who did not receive a letter on the first mailing date may receive one in the following mailing period.
+Students will be notified of their enrollment status (Accepted, Alternate, Not Accepted) via e-mail.
+Due to the nature of “rolling admissions,” the decisions of the Admission Committee are made in intervals.
 A student who has completed the application and interview process and wishes to inquire about his/her acceptance status may do so by contacting the Program Director (see Contact us).

 Students who complete the application process and are not initially accepted into the program may be notified they are on the Alternate list.
 An alternate will be notified of an available position that may open when an accepted student declines his/her position.